david-slatinek/kf34/README.md

 }
 ```

 In case of errors, the LED and buzzer are turned on.
-In addition to that, Raspberry Pi also sends an email, and thus notifying the system admin about the occurred error with the following syntax:
+In addition to that, Raspberry Pi also sends an email, and thus notifies the system admin about the occurred error with the following syntax:
 ```
 Error: <error>
 Date: <date of error>